What is a Royal Commission of Inquiry?

 The Royal Commission must therefore investigate the individual’s activities before the attack, including relevant information from his time in Australia

-You can read more about the Royal Commission’s purpose in the Terms of Reference.
+You can read more about the Royal Commission’s purpose in the Terms of Reference as set out in the Order in Council.

 What can’t the Royal Commission do?